idanlupinsky/aws-demo/README.md

 * The deployment playbooks require credentials to be set up via environment variables.
 For example:
   * export AWS_ACCESS_KEY_ID=access key goes here
   * export AWS_SECRET_ACCESS_KEY=secret access key goes here
-* To SSH to the EC2 instances we have to [generate an SSH key-pair]( https://help.github.com/articles/generating-ssh-keys/) and let the playbook copy the public key.
+* To SSH to the EC2 instances we have to [generate an SSH key-pair]( https://help.github.com/articles/generating-ssh-keys/) and let the playbook copy the public key when setting up the VPC.